MAziz-0/Memory-game/README.md

 [View the live project here.](https://maziz-0.github.io/Naruto-Memories/)

 I have created a Memory card game with a fanfare twist.
 I've meshed a great card game with one of my favourites animations to create Naruto Memories.
 A plot filled card matching game that pays homage to the great show called Naruto.
-As a fan, it has been a pleasure to bring my study and love of animation together.
+As a fan, it has been a pleasure to bring my study of coding and love of animation together.
 I hope you enjoy it.

 <h2 align="center"><img src="https://user-images.githubusercontent.com/41737293/115557943-1f684800-a2aa-11eb-9930-e8ef156e19e5.JPG"></h2>